Sivarasa Rasiah

-Sivarasa a/l Rasiah (சிவராசா ராசையா; born 8 December 1956), or also known as R. Sivarasa is a Malaysian politician, lawyer and human rights activist of Ceylonese and Sri Lankan descent who served as the Deputy Minister of Rural Development in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad and former Minister Rina Harun from July 2018 to the collapse of the PH administration in February 2020.
-He served as the Member of Parliament (MP) for Sungai Buloh from May 2018 to November 2022 and for Subang from March 2008 to May 2018.
-He is a member and former Vice-President of the People's Justice Party (PKR), a component party of the PH opposition coalition.
+Sivarasa a/l K. Rasiah (சிவராசா ராசையா; born 8 December 1956), or also known as R. Sivarasa is a Malaysian politician, lawyer and human rights activist of Ceylonese and Sri Lankan descent who served as the Deputy Minister of Rural Development in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad and former Minister Rina Harun from July 2018 to the collapse of the PH administration in February 2020 and the Member of Parliament (MP) for Sungai Buloh from May 2018 to November 2022 as well as for Subang from March 2008 to May 2018.
+He is a member and former Vice-President of the People's Justice Party (PKR), a component party of the PH coalition.
 He is co-founder of the Suara Rakyat Malaysia (SUARAM), a human rights non-governmental organisation (NGO).

 Early life

 Though today he may be one of the top and prominent lawyers in Kuala Lumpur, however, his first degree was actually in genetics.
 Reminiscing on his early days in an interview with the New Straits Times, Siva said, "I was trying to get into medicine after high school in Victoria Institution but didn't make the grade.
 Form Five was great but I guess in Form Six, there were many distractions.
 So instead I went into genetics in Universiti Malaya and graduated with first class honours.
 Six months into my Master's I realised that this was not my cup of tea and was already looking at other options.”
 He then applied for a Rhodes scholarship to pursue law at Oxford University.
 After completing his law degree and the Bar in Britain, Siva took a year off and went to Germany where he spent most of his time in libraries there reading.
 He worked for a bit after that in London before returning to Malaysia on his 30th birthday.